 Each I/O line has its own control register (PAC, PBC) to control the input/output configuration.
 With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e. on-the-fly) under software control.
 To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
+If the control register bit is "1", the input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in the "read-modify-write" instruction.